turtacn/alameda-1/CONTRIBUTING.md

 ### Issue Lifecycle

-The issue lifecycle is mainly driven by the core maintainers, but is good information for those contributing to Alameda.
+The issue lifecycle is mainly driven by the core maintainers, but is good information for those contributing to Federator.ai.
 All issue types follow the same general lifecycle.
 Differences are noted below.
 1. Issue creation
 2. Triage
     - The maintainer in charge of triaging will apply the proper labels for the issue.
 This